sageshoyu/docs-opmanual_sky/book/opmanual_sky/10-build/90-Connect.md

 ## Checkoff
 Show your drone to a TA with each part of the UI working.
 They will verify that 1) the IR sensor is working 2) the camera is sending data 3) arm/disarm works and 4) the heartbeat safety mechanism works on Wi-Fi dropouts.

-They will then show you how to fly.
+Then go to the next session to see how to fly.